afsarmahmud/afsarmahmud.github.io/research.md

 ### Lattice-Enabled Design for Additive Manufacturing
 *Design for Additive Manufacturing (DFAM) Study*

 This project explored the use of **lattice and architected structures** to enhance mechanical performance and airflow characteristics in additively manufactured components.
-By integrating **computational design with coupled CFD–FEA analysis**, I investigated how lattice topology influences stiffness, permeability, and thermal-fluid behavior.
+By integrating **computational design with coupled CFD–FEA analysis**, I investigated how lattice topology influences stiffness, permeability, and thermal–fluid behavior.

 The work established **DFAM-oriented design guidelines** and demonstrated how additive manufacturing can be leveraged not only for prototyping, but as a design-enabling manufacturing route when paired with simulation-driven optimization.

 ---

 ## Thermal–Fluid Research

+### Thermal System Design & Optimization of a 193L Refrigerator Platform
+*Lead R&D Engineer — Walton Hi-Tech Industries PLC (2023–2024)*

+This project involved end-to-end **thermal–fluid system design and optimization** of a household refrigerator platform, integrating **CFD-based airflow analysis, evaporator optimization, insulation thickness refinement, and mechanical validation** under real production constraints.

+Coupled **CFD and FEA workflows** were used to optimize evaporator geometry, airflow distribution, insulation thickness, and structural layout. **Rapid prototyping (FDM)** and DFM-oriented iteration were employed to accelerate validation and reduce design-cycle time.

+**Outcome:**
+- 15% reduction in annual energy consumption (143 kWh → 122 kWh)
+- ~10% reduction in material usage through structural optimization
+- ~3 weeks reduction in design iteration time

+---

+### Multiphysics Optimization of an Evaporator Cover Assembly
+*Industry R&D Project (2024–2025)*

+This study focused on **thermo-mechanical optimization** of an evaporator cover assembly, addressing the coupled effects of thermal gradients, structural stiffness, and manufacturability.
+Simulation-driven refinement was used to balance rigidity, thermal response, and material efficiency under operational loading.

+An **additive-manufacturing-compatible design** was identified, demonstrating how DFAM-informed geometry refinement can improve both mechanical performance and manufacturability.

+**Outcome:**
+- 12% reduction in component weight
+- Improved rigidity under service conditions

+---

+### Thermal System Upgrade of Upright Freezers (334L & 272L)
+*Industry R&D Project (2025)*

+This project focused on the **thermal system redesign of upright freezer platforms**, emphasizing airflow management and evaporator cover optimization. **CFD-based analysis** was used to guide geometry modifications aimed at improving cooling uniformity and reducing energy consumption under operational constraints.

+---

 ### Transient CFD Analysis of a Closed-Loop Pulsating Heat Pipe (CLPHP)
 *Accepted — ICMMPE 2026*